 Where you are in relation to the equator (latitude) affects your general microclimate.
 If you are close to the equator, you may be in a tropical or subtropical zone.
 The soil in these zones does not hold fertility in the same way as mid-latitude areas.
 Temperate soils act as a battery for deciduous perennials by storing fertility, such as organic matter or sugars in roots in the soil for use the next season.
 The advantage of subtropical and tropical areas is that the sun’s light is abundant, which allows plants to hold their own fertility throughout year.
 Polar regions have yet another set of microclimate factors to design for.
 We unconsciously adapt to the ecological limits of our latitude by internalizing the flow of the seasons.
 We can’t change these factors, but we can adapt to them.
 We can become proficient in placing our productive plants in those microclimates that suit them.
 We can make sure they have enough protection through the winter or spring season to be productive.
 We can make sure there is enough protection from intense light, rain, and heat to produce in the hotter, more humid zones.

 Elevation also affects microclimates.
-At home, plants growing at the top or bottom of a hill will be in different microclimates.
 In the evening, plants at the top of a hill, a mountain, or a forest lose warm air faster than plants on lower slopes or in valleys, where heavy cool air can also pool.
 Tall apartment buildings are more exposed to light and wind.
 Unless you have a large farm, or the ability to change apartments, you might not be able to change elevation.
 Get savvy about choosing the right plants adapted to your elevation.
 Try using greenhouses and shade houses to protect your gardens.

 Moisture greatly affects microclimates.
 Your area’s moisture regime, whether an arid area or a humid area where dozens of inches of rain fall each year, helps shape your microclimates.
 Most productive plants need a fair amount of water.
 The appearance of their leaves reflect their ability to modify the microclimate immediately around them.